Nora Springs, Iowa: Nora Springs Buffalo Days

 The last week of June always marks Nora Springs Buffalo Days.
 Festivities include a parade, entertainment at Boulder Park such as food vendors, and inflatable rides.
 Other activities include a 5K Run/Walk and Bingo.
 At the Fire Department the Fireman's Ball is held from 9 p.m. to 1 a.m.

 Education

 Its public schools are operated by the Central Springs Community School District, established on July 1, 2011, by the merger of North Central Community School District and Nora Springs–Rock Falls Community School District.
 The athletic teams are the Central Springs Panthers.

 All high school students in the district, grades 9-12, as well as K-3 elementary students from the Plymouth, Manly, and Hanlontown area attend school at the Manly site.
-Meanwhile, all middle school students, grades 4-8, plus grades K-3 from the Nora Springs and Rock Falls area, plus those from the unincorported community of Portland, attend school at the Nora Springs site.
+Meanwhile, all middle school students, grades 4-8, plus grades K-3 from the Nora Springs and Rock Falls area, plus those from the unincorporated community of Portland, attend school at the Nora Springs site.
 The school colors are black and blue, the mascot being a panther.